Ordinary people are everywhere. Ordinary people are imperfect. But ordinary people can do the extraordinary.

 - How to avoid the greatest attitude error of leadership

-“The Köhler Effect”
+PART II: “The Köhler Effect”

 Part II answers the motivation riddle.
 How do you motivate ordinary people to give extraordinary performances?
 You make them feel like important members of the team.
 Bob Ramsey makes a counterintuitive argument, that ordinary people work harder for others than they do for themselves.
 Along the way, they investigate the following issues.